snowyu/amforth/doc/source/Projects/RS485/RS485Bus.rst

   .include "words/uzerodotr.asm"

 reassemble and reflash amForth.
-The define the new word :command:`p_id_rd`
+Then define the new word :command:`p_id_rd`

 .. code-block:: forth